khangchendzonga/khangchendzonga.github.io/content/page/events.md

 ---
 ## April 2019

-In development: Nepali Language Workshop at University of Toronto with Laxmi Nath Shrestha
+In development: Nepali Language Workshop at University of Toronto with Laxmi Nath Shrestha.

 ## February 2019